taunoe/tauno-serial-plotter/README.md

 # Tauno Serial Plotter
 Serial Plotter for Arduino and other embedded devices.

 Incoming data should be string.
 Ending with new line character.
+Number can be separated with almost any character.
 Like:

-    label2la15be17el28-31/42-54 78
+    label2la15be17el28/31/42/54 78

 or

+But not with **-** unless it is a negative number:

     5-10-22-33-40-55-62-75